FrenchFry36/Module-Servers/chat-server/README.md

 At this first level, your API must allow a client to:

-- [ ] Create a new message
+- [V] Create a new message
-- [ ] Read all messages
+- [V] Read all messages
-- [ ] Read one message specified by an ID
+- [V] Read one message specified by an ID
 - [ ] Delete a message, by ID

-* [ ] All message content should be passed as JSON.
+* [V] All message content should be passed as JSON.

-* [ ] Your routes should match the patterns established in class (RESTful).
+* [V] Your routes should match the patterns established in class (RESTful).
 See the later spoiler section "Correct Routes" if you need the answer.

 You can use [this chat tester client](https://cyf-chat-tester.netlify.com/) to test your routes.